SkylineCommunications/dataminer-docs-connectors/connector/doc/Network_Electronics_Router_MRP.md

 ### Crosspoints

 This page contains the **crosspoints** table.
 This is the table that is stored in the device and converted into the matrix on the **Main View** page.
-It contains the output and connected input number, as well as the **Locking**, **Locking Level** and **Lock UID** columns.
+It contains the output and connected input number, as well as the **Locking**, **Locking Level**, and **Lock UID** columns.
 However, currently the matrix locking and the device's locking are not connected.

 ### Settings